-The jurisdiction no longer fit conditions incident to travel.
-Counties are not now as large as townships were at the beginning of the century, and the State of Illinois is actually smaller in size, as measured by speed of travel, than was Sangamon County when the Civil War opened in 1861.
-What we need to face squarely in this connection opened in 1861. tion is that our Camp jurisdiction must be enlarged so as to meet conditions now existing.
+The jurisdiction no longer fit conditions incident to travel Counties are not now as large as townships were at the beginning of the century, and the State of Illinois is actually smaller in 5 10, ured by speed of travel, than was Sangamon County when the Cvil War opened in 1861.
+What we need to face squarely in this connection is the tion is that our Camp jurisdiction must be enlarged so as to meet conditions now existing.